| |

 food, treats, toys, collars, leads, bedding, cages etc. But I can

-without doubt say that the best thing we have ever done for both
+without doubt say that the best thing we have ever done for both us

-in and the ongoing support afterwards, you soon realise she doesn’t
+the ongoing support afterwards, you soon realise she doesn’t

 charge enough!
 If you are thinking of getting a dog or if you already